dsouflis/sample-blackboard/README.md

 ### Knowledge Source 1
 KS 1 is responsible for retrieving the information about which species in our set eats which other.
-We need this information because we want to transfer species together with safety.
+We need this information because we want to transfer animals of different species together with safety.
 It defines the following productions:

 ```
 ((<x> species <s>) -{(species <s> -)} -> "ks1 gather species")